memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 }
 ```

-> **Note:** Let's hope that the good people at Nordic find the time to change this extension such that it is easily usable for any kind of Zephyr project!
+> **Note:** Let's hope that the good people at Nordic find the time to change this extension so that it is easily usable for any Zephyr project!

 However, as visible in the above screenshot, at the time of writing the extension fails to inform the user about the dependency to `BOOT_BANNER`, and in contrast to `menuconfig` and `guiconfig` it is therefore not visible why the configuration option cannot be disabled.
 Aside from that, this extension has two major benefits: